kontainapp/km/docs/build.md

 We use the Visual Studio Code (VS Code) IDE.
 Our workspace (`km_repo_root/.vscode/km.code-workspace`) is configured to automatically run clang-format on file save.

-**If you are not useing VS Code, it is your responsibility to run clang-format with `.clang-format` (from the repo) before any PR**
+**If you are not using VS Code, it is your responsibility to run clang-format with `.clang-format` (from the repo) before any PR**

-Some of the style points we maintainin C which are not enforced by clang:
+Some of the style points we maintain in C which are not enforced by clang:

 * never use single line `if () statement;` - always use `{}` ,i.e. `if() {statement;}`
 * single line comments are usually `//` , multiple lines `/* ... */`